pantheon-systems/documentation/source/_docs/test-global-cdn-caching.md

 ### Test Global CDN with Chrome

 Right-click anywhere on the page, and select the **Inspect Element** option.
+You can use a browser extension to add the debugging header.
+Here are some extensions for [Chrome](https://chrome.google.com/webstore/search/modify%20header){.external} to add headers.

 ### Test Global CDN with Internet Explorer